The best running headlamps 2023: for training and racing after dark

 500 lumens for 20 hours is misleading

 If you need to be careful with your cash, consider the Proviz LED 360 Antares headlamp.
-It’s nice and bright at 500 lumens (when the three x AAA batteries are new), the headband is very easy to adjust, and it sits very comfortably on your head.
+It’s nice and bright at 500 lumens (when the three x AAA batteries are new), the headband is very easy to adjust, and we found that it sat very comfortably on our heads.

 The button is large and easy to press, with a max spot beam, high-flood beam, low-flood beam, red beam and flashing modes.
 Beware the large figures claimed for burn time, however.
 As this torch only uses three AAA batteries, the light output drops off gradually over time, so you don’t get 500 lumens on that highest setting the whole time, especially not towards the end of the battery life.

 In contrast, a rechargeable lithium battery (as some of the other head torches in this test use) will kick out the same level of brightness until its very limit, at which point it will either conk out altogether or (as with the high quality brands) fall back to a safety reserve-mode lower light setting that usually lasts a few hours to get you out of a sticky situation.
-As long as you’re okay with that, this is a fantastic piece of kit for a great price.
+As long as you’re okay with that, our expert tester reckons "this is a fantastic piece of kit for a great price."

 Read our full Proviz LED 360 Antares headlamp review

-All of the best running head torches were put to the test on dark trails and unlit roads and country lanes during winter training runs.
-We timed how long each one kept running on a full charge on each of its brightness settings, and practiced using each lamp's controls with bare hands and while wearing gloves.
+All of the best running head torches were put to the test by our trail running expert on dark trails and unlit roads and country lanes during winter training runs.
+She timed how long each one kept running on a full charge on each of its brightness settings, and practiced using each lamp's controls with bare hands and while wearing gloves.

 For more details, see how Advnture tests products.